 Stick and Leaf Insects

-This group of insects is large and remarkable - relying on camouflage as a defense mechanism, most of these "phasmids" look like sticks, twigs, or leaves.
+This group of insects is large and remarkable—relying on camouflage as a defense mechanism, most of these "phasmids" look like sticks, twigs, or leaves.
 The keeping of stick insects has been popular for many years in the UK and other parts of Europe.
 As a rule, these insects are fairly easy to care for, reproduce well in captivity, and are fascinating to watch.
 While they can be handled a bit they are extremely fragile.
 In some parts of the world, they are considered possible agricultural pests so importing foreign species may be forbidden.
-More information: Care of Stick Insects

-Growing in popularity despite the bad reputation that cockroaches are given.
-These guys are about 2 inches long and are pretty sturdy, so unlike a lot of other invertebrates they are quite easy to handle.
+Hissing cockroaches are growing in popularity despite the bad reputation that cockroaches have, overall.
+These guys are about 2 inches long and are pretty sturdy, so unlike a lot of other invertebrates, they are quite easy to handle.
 They are also very easy to care for and are one of the most low maintenance pets available.
-More information: Hissing Cockroaches as Pets

 Like tarantulas, there are many species available and the strength of the venom varies between species.
-While some species are highly venomous, the most commonly found pet species, the emperor scorpion, has a venom that has been likened to that of a bee or wasp (but also like with a bee sting, a deadly anaphylactic reaction to scorpion venom is a possibility).
+While some species are highly venomous, the most common pet species, the emperor scorpion, has a venom that has been likened to that of a bee or wasp (but also like with a bee sting, a deadly anaphylactic reaction to scorpion venom is a possibility).
 Emperor scorpions are a striking blackish color and are an impressive 6 inches in length when fully grown.
 Scorpions are also not great for handling, but they are also not all that difficult to care for.
-More information: Emperor Scorpions

 African Giant Millipedes

-While they don't have a thousand legs (they have up to about 400) these millipedes are pretty amazing, reaching a length of about 10 inches.
+While they don't have a thousand legs—it's actually more like 400—these millipedes are pretty amazing, reaching a length of about 10 inches.
 Several species can be found and most are a dark brown or black color.
-They do secrete a mild toxin from pores on the body, but as long as you wash your hands after handling them it is rarely a problem (some people are more sensitive than others to irritation from this toxin).
+They do secrete a mild toxin from pores on the body, but as long as you wash your hands after handling them it is rarely a problem; however, some people are more sensitive than others to irritation from this toxin.
 They are also not very difficult to care for and can be kept in groups.
-More information: them it is rarely a problem (some people are more sensitive than others to irritation from this toxin).
-They are also not very difficult to care for and can be kept in groups.
-More information: Keeping African Giant Millipedes

 Also known as doodlebugs, antlions are the larval form of a flying insect.
 However, they stay in the larval form for 2-3 years, and this an interesting stage.
-Antlions construct a cone shaped pit in sand, and lie in wait at the bottom for an ant to fall into their pit.
+Antlions construct a cone-shaped pit in the sand, and lie in wait at the bottom for an ant to fall into their pit.
 They are not very active, but it is interesting to watch them hunt.
 Kits can be bought for keeping Antlions.
-More information: Antlions as Pets

 These are exotic and graceful looking insects that are relatively easy to keep as long as you can keep supplying them with insects to eat.
-They require a fairly warm habitat and high humidity level, and a steady supply of live insects to hunt for food.
-More information: G.J.L.
-Ramels Care of Mantids page.
+Mantids require a fairly warm habitat and high humidity level, and a steady supply of live insects to hunt for food.